The History of Cars

 The History Of Nissan Cefiro Wagon

-The Nissan Cefiro is an intermediate-size automobile range sold in Japan and other countries.
-It was available only as a 4 door sedan.
+The Nissan Cefiro was an intermediate-size automobile range sold in Japan and other countries.
+It was introduced initially as a 4 door sedan, however a wagon was later produced.
 A large proportion were equipped with automatic transmissions.

-Released in September 1988 to the Japanese Domestic Market, it ceased production in May 1992.
-The A31 series was noted for its design innovation and incorporation of many hi-tech features.
-These included HICAS 4-wheel steering, sonar controlled electronic damping, automatic headlights, and an automatic electric rear view mirror, many of which were seen later on the R32 Nissan Skyline, released one year later in 1989.
+Released in September 1988 to the Japanese Domestic Market, it ceased production in May 1994.
+The A31 series included many hi-tech features, such as HICAS 4-wheel steering, sonar-controlled electronic damping, automatic headlights, and an automatic electric rear view mirror, many of which were seen later on the R32 Nissan Skyline, released one year later in 1989.

-The A31 Cefiro featured several potent versions of the RB-series straight-6 engines including the soon to be legendary intercooled turbo RB20DET (although it was very slightly detuned in the Cefiro).
-It also was NOT fitted with a re-circulating blowoff valve like the RB20DET powered Nissan Skyline.
+The A31 Cefiro featured several versions of the RB-series straight-6 engines including the intercooled turbo RB20DET, although it was slightly detuned in the Cefiro.
+It also was not fitted with a re-circulating blowoff valve like the RB20DET powered Nissan Skyline.

 General specifications